ircam-ismm/node-web-audio-api/README.md

 ## Running the Examples

-To run all examples locally on your machine you will need to:
+To run the examples locally on your machine you will need to:

-1. Clone the repo and build the binary on your machine
+1. Clone the repo
 ```sh
 git clone https://github.com/ircam-ismm/node-web-audio-api.git
 ```